 What's in the bundle

-Two kinds of content ride along with Yaw Mode.
+Three kinds of content ride along with Yaw Mode.
 First: a set of rule files that get @-imported into a merged CLAUDE.md, so the model's baseline instructions pick them up on every turn.
-Second: a curated skill set, plus the hooks and permission defaults that make dispatched sub-agents work out of the box.
+Second: a curated skill set, the slash commands users invoke at runtime.
+Third: the hooks, custom sub-agents, and permission defaults that make dispatched work safe and reliable out of the box.

-Each file starts with the rule, then a Why: line and a How to apply: line.
-That structure is deliberate: the why is what lets the model (or a person reading it) decide whether an edge case falls under the rule or not.
-A rule without context gets applied mechanically; a rule with context gets applied correctly.
+The bundle currently ships 22 rule files.
+Each starts with the rule, then a Why: line and a How to apply: line - the why is what lets the model (or a person reading it) decide whether an edge case falls under the rule.

 How the overlay actually works